oevkaya/datafest_UoE/content/_index.md

 ASA DataFest is also a great opportunity to gain the experience that employers are looking for.
 Having worked on a data analysis problem at this scale will certainly help make you a good candidate for any position that involves analysis and critical thinking, and it will provide a concrete example to demonstrate your experience during interviews.

-ASA DataFest at Edinburgh is organised by the University of Edinburgh (the School of Mathematics) and the Heriot-Watt University.
-The organising committee are Serveh Sharifi, Vanda Inacio, Ozan Evkaya, Amanda Lenzi, Neil Chada.
+ASA DataFest at Edinburgh is organised by the University of Edinburgh (the School of Mathematics) and the Heriot-Watt University (the School of Mathematical and Computer Sciences).

+The organising committee members are Serveh Sharifi, Vanda Inacio, Ozan Evkaya, Amanda Lenzi, Neil Chada.

 ---